ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 Users can export data through the LogDNA web UI or by using the *Export* LogDNA API:

 * Users can export data to a local file or to a terminal by using the LogDNA export API and a service key.
+[Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

     * Users with **manager** permissions to administer the Frankfurt {{site.data.keyword.at_short}} instance can create and view service keys.